HEP-KE/multiagent-client-demo/prep.md

 If both print, you're set.
 If things don't work, please raise an issue on github.

-## 6. Optional: try the hosted servers from an AI app
+## 6. Optional (but highly recommended): try the hosted servers from an AI app

-The tutorial servers (plus a larger production cosmology server) run on a public demo host — you can talk to them from Claude desktop, ChatGPT, Claude Code, Codex, or Cursor **before the session, with nothing installed**, and get a feel for what the tutorial builds.
+The tutorial servers (plus a larger production cosmology server) run on a public demo host — you can talk to them from Claude desktop, ChatGPT, Claude Code, Codex, or Cursor **with nothing installed**, and get a feel for what the tutorial builds.

 Setup instructions per app, server URLs, and sample questions: